emtee40/MediaDownloader/README.md

 There is also a Regular-Expression AddOn which allows you to search the website for example: URLs of any type.

+Check out an online version of my YouTube and SoundCloud Downloader: http://r3d-soft.de

 # Usage:

 ####Whats supported to download?